quicwg/base-drafts/draft-ietf-quic-transport.md

 A sender SHOULD send a STREAMS_BLOCKED frame (type=0x16 or 0x17) when it wishes to open a stream, but is unable to due to the maximum stream limit set by its peer (see {{frame-max-streams}}).
-A STREAMS_BLOCKED frame of type 0x16 is used to indicate reaching the bidirectional stream limit; a STREAMS_BLOCKED frame of type 0x17 indicates reaching the unidirectional stream limit.
+A STREAMS_BLOCKED frame of type 0x16 is used to indicate reaching the bidirectional stream limit, and a STREAMS_BLOCKED frame of type 0x17 indicates reaching the unidirectional stream limit.

 A STREAMS_BLOCKED frame does not open the stream, but informs the peer that a